brooklynrail/brooklynrail-platform/content/events/2021/01/shirin-neshat-and-shoja-azari-with-charles-shafaieh.md

       Azari’s work has been exhibited globally and is included in international permanent collections.
 He lives and works in New York.
   - person: charles-shafaieh
-    event_bio: "Charles' writing on literature, visual art, theatre, film, and music has appeared in The New Yorker, The New York Times Book Review, Vogue, The Irish Times, Artforum, The Times Literary Supplement, and Kinfolk, among other publications.
-Charles also writes regularly on architecture for the Harvard Graduate School of Design, and have contributed material to The Kinfolk Entrepreneur (Artisan 2017) and The Touch: Spaces Designed for the Senses (gestalten 2019)."
+    event_bio: "Charles Shafaieh is an arts journalist and critic whose writing on theatre, visual art, literature, film, and music has appeared in numerous international publications including The New Yorker, Artforum, The Times Literary Supplement, The Irish Times, and The Weekend Australian Review.
+      Originally from Montana and now based in New York City, he writes regularly on opera for Opera News and on architecture and design for Harvard Design Magazine.
+His essays have also appeared in multiple books, such as The Touch: Spaces Designed for the Senses (gestalten 2019).
+With the Brooklyn Public Library, he co-curates Litfilm, an annual film festival focused on writers."
 date: 2021-02-05T13:00:00-0500
 end_date: 2021-02-05T14:30:00-0500
 series: 228